Community Division: Endogenic vs. Traumagenic

 We, the Crisses, are not going to throw stones in a glass house.
 We're not going to tell anyone their experiences are invalid for any reason.
 They're YOUR experiences.
 And everyone experiences the same thing differently.

 What I do want to point out, though, is that DID/OSDD/P-DID — we're always accused of being fake.
 Such that around half of the research money into DID is focused on whether or not we actually are real in the first place.
 Let's not legitimize our community, our disorder, by maligning another.
+That's not going to work.

 Also, for DID to exist — the far outlier on a human spectrum of experiencing plurality — there does need to be other points on the spectrum.
-Or maybe it's not a spectrum — perhaps it's a continuum and the axis are an amplitude of trauma or non-trauma across a spectrum of dissociative experiences.
+Or maybe it's not a spectrum — perhaps it's a continuum and the axis are an amplitude of trauma or non-trauma across a spectrum of plural experiences.
 In which case in order for there to be a "high and to the right" there needs to be a "low and to the right" as well.

 And at that point, I say to both communities as an elder in these spaces: pipe down you young whippersnappers.
 If you're going to argue about this, then argue about it intelligently.